aetperf/aetperf.github.io/_posts/2022-04-26-More-Heapsort-in-Cython.md

      * The original sorting code is due to Charles R. Harris who wrote
      * it for numarray.

 This time we have two distinct loops in the `_heapsort_2` function.
-But this is very similar to the code above (Heapsort 1).
+But this is very similar to the code above (Cython 1).

 ```cython